 A Little Protein and Very Little Fat

 Jasmine rice contains some protein and very little fat.
 A 1/4-cup uncooked serving of jasmine rice contains 3 grams of protein.
 As a plant source of protein, jasmine rice does not contain all of the essential amino acids.
 There is a slight difference in fat content between the white and brown jasmine rice.
-The white rice is fat-free, while the brown rice has 1 gram of fat.
+The white rice is free of fat, while the brown rice has 1 gram of fat.
 As an intact grain, the brown rice retains its germ, which provides vitamins, minerals and unsaturated fat.

 Get Some Iron

 If you don't get enough iron in your diet you may be at risk of developing iron deficiency anemia, which is the most common nutritional problem worldwide, according to the Office of Dietary Supplements.
 Jasmine rice doesn't naturally contain a significant amount of iron, but some brands are fortified with iron to help you meet your needs.
 Unfortified jasmine rice meets 2 percent of the daily value, while fortified jasmine rice meets 8 percent.